ACEsuit/mace/tests/golden/feature_inventory.md

-thirteen `mace/cli` parsers, the `--model` choices, model classes, registries, losses, calculator params, calculator exports, extras, the three output-key surfaces, the `MACE_*` environment variables, the pytest markers, and the default property keys — plus, on every row: a valid disposition, a reason on every `DROP`, a pinning test or an explicit `⚠️ gap` on every `KEEP`/`MERGE`, a destination ticket, a retirement ticket, and no duplicate ids.
+thirteen `mace/cli` parsers, the `--model` choices, model classes, registries, losses, calculator params, calculator exports, extras, the three output-key surfaces, the `MACE_*` environment variables, the pytest markers, and the default property keys — plus, on every row: a valid disposition, a reason on every `DROP`, a pinning test or an explicit `⚠️ gap` on every `KEEP`/`MERGE` *that resolves to a file, a ticket or a named CI job*, a destination ticket, a retirement ticket, and no duplicate ids.
 Four conditions fail a dest: no row, an empty disposition, a `REVIEW` disposition, and a row for a dest the source no longer declares — so a renamed flag cannot leave a stale row behind claiming coverage.